-Top Las Vegas Trade Show & Convention Venues
+Trade Show & Convention Venues

 Las Vegas, Nevada is known to many as the gambling and party city of the U.S. However, the city has another strong reputation for the trade show industry at large.
 In 2017 alone, Las Vegas hosted 17,767 trade shows according to a Statista report.
 Clearly, the city has a high number of shows and supports some of the largest exhibiting halls in the United States.
-These include Las Vegas Convention Center, Sands Expo Convention Center, Mandalay Bay, Las Vegas Convention Center Door 9, Pack Expo and Las Vegas Marriot.
+These include Las Vegas Convention Center, The Venetian Convention & Expo Center, Mandalay Bay, Las Vegas Convention Center Door 9, Pack Expo and Las Vegas Marriot.
 With a multitude of venues, Vegas offers a unique location for exhibitors throughout the year.
 Below we are going to take an in-depth look into these exhibit halls!

 Large Venues

-Las Vegas Convention Center
+Convention Center 1

 Caesars Palace